Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 And there's never going to be a shortage of geese.

-So even though it's this professorette will not admit the real reason, I think I understand exactly why.
+So even though this professorette will not admit the real reason, I think I understand exactly why.

 And it's always shrouded in fairness.

-Capitalism, unfair, mean spirited, survival of the fittest, and only a few ever really prosper and do well, and they do it on the backs of the poor and the uneducated, and it's inherently unfair.
+And they do it on the backs of the poor and the uneducated, and it's inherently unfair.

 And that's what they teach in the economics curriculum today, which is not what economics is.